dana-ciocan/great-scott-rsc/README.md

 `use client;`

-This declares a server-client boundary and
+This declares a network boundary - once a client component has been declared, you can't import and user a server component.
+However, you can pass a server component as a prop and display it that way.

+### What to do in server components

+- Data fetching

+### What to do in client components

+- Managing user state